Let’s start with a quick chart!

 If you’re into saving money, I would probably just recommend the 6XX, as it’s a fraction of the price and in my eyes, sounds like a perfect cross between the somewhat overly syrupy 650 and colder, more clinical HD600.

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this Sennheiser HD650 Review.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Let me know down below or Contact me!

 So what do you think about these?
-What about the HD600’s?
+What about the HD600s?
+Which do you prefer?
 I would love to hear from you.